CyCat-project/cycat-project-website/_services/whitepaper.md

 # Who is Behind CyCAT.org?

-We are four experienced, community-oriented cybersecurity professionals who have at heart to help our fellow defenders keep threats at bay while making their life simpler.
+We are experienced, community-oriented cybersecurity professionals who have at heart to help our fellow defenders keep threats at bay while making their life simpler.

 [Meet the team!](/team/)